-Simon Templar, AKA "The Saint" was not a Saint, ¦in fact; the name was the underworld's sobriquet for this radio detective,
+Simon Templar, AKA "The Saint" was not a Saint, in fact; the name was the underworld's nickname for this detective,

 who often did a little bad to get the goods on his criminal of choice.
-"The Saint" is a bon vivant who savors detection as an art form.
-He's nothing like his American
+"The Saint" is a person who enjoys a sociable and

 such as Sam Spade or Phillip Marlowe, although closer in spirit is The Fat Man, and closer still, Nero Wolfe.
 The

 Chinese-English crime novelist Leslie Charteris wrote over a hundred "Saint" adventures.
 When in 1947 "The Saint"

 was developed for radio, the first choice was Tom Conway.
 Vincent Price went on to give the radio public an astounding

 performances.
 "The Saint's" crime fighting is sophisticated.
-He's usually sharp enough to stick to slinging witty words like arrows, since he's the
+He's usually sharp enough to stick to slinging witty words like

 "The Saint" streetwise while getting him across town.
 A congenial cast of characters is always on hand, thanks to the witty

 scripts.
-It's the singular sound and style of Mr. Vincent Price that gives "The Adventures Of The
+It's the singular sound and style of Mr. Vincent Price that gives "The Adventures Of The Saint" a halo.

 Leslie Charteris once said "I've been a writer

 all my life and I created the Saint 'stickman'

 magazine, writing everything in it - about

 four typed pages.
 It had everything,

 including a comic strip; but since I am no

-artist, all the characters were stick
+artist, all the characters were stick figures.